 The actual values for High/Low Voltage and High/Low Temperature shown in this configuration dialog box are based on the operating conditions: COM, IND, MIL, TGrade1/2, and/or custom settings as set in the Project's settings (Project > Project Settings > Analysis Operating Conditions).
 Refer to Project Settings > Analysis Operating Conditions for the actual High/Low Voltage and High/Low Temperature values.

-The following figures show examples of the Verify Timing Configuration dialog box for various operating conditions and report selections.
+The following figure shows an example of the Verify Timing Configuration dialog box.